What is the meaning of the term ‘Alloy’?

 - Small quantities of other elements

-Due to its high tensile strength and affordability, steel is used for the construction of buildings and infrastructure, the bodies of automobiles (even trains and ships), and in electrical appliances.
+Due to its high tensile strength and affordability, steel is used for the construction of buildings and infrastructure, the bodies of automobiles (even trains and ships), and electrical appliances.

 Bronze is an alloy of copper and tin.
 It is widely used in medals, coins, trophies, heavy gears and tools, and some forms of electrical hardware.
 The typical composition of bronze is: